+Who this is forThis article is for beginners who just need to build their own site, for their own business, and be done with it (more or less).
+It’s also for hobbyists who want to build a few sites, but don’t want to bother with more complex aspects of development.
 If you’re already a designer or agency, there may be some tools in here that you’ll find useful.
 More likely, though, what’s in here will be more useful to those would-be clients who can’t actually afford you…at least now you can tell them where to look.

 Some terminology I’ll be usingOkay, for the absolute beginners, I’m going to be using some very general terms to describe features of the site builders I’ve listed here.

 - Template: This is a pre-made website design that is intended to be edited and changed to your needs.
 The term “template” will encompass the aesthetic aspects of the design, and its primary structure and layout.
 It’s “the big picture”, if you will.

 - Content, or content elements: this is the text, images, image galleries, maps, videos, songs, products, forms, or whatever else you want people to see on the site.
 All of these site builders have pre-made content elements that you can edit to your liking.

 - Content layout: Some of these tools will only allow you to edit certain areas of the website by default.
 Within that area, you’ll be able to organize the text, images, and other things as you wish.
 The way you organize all of that is what I’m calling “content layout”.